Our Complaints Policy

 1. Within five working days we will send you a letter acknowledging your complaint and asking you to confirm or explain any details.
 We will also let you know the name of the person who will be dealing with your complaint.
-This may be the Head of Department which dealt with the matter or Roger Sands.
+This may be the Head of Department which dealt with the matter, Esther Gould or James Barclay.

 2. We will record your complaint in our Central Register and open a file for your complaint.
 When appropriate we will investigate your complaint by examining the relevant file.